Bipartisan group of senators release report on Capitol attack, make recommendations

 The investigation was announced two days after the riot

 A bipartisan group of senators on Tuesday released its report on the deadly Capitol riot on Jan.
-6 and offered recommendations to help prevent another security breach.
+6 and offered recommendations to help prevent a similar breach in the future.

-The Homeland Security and Governmental Affairs Committee and the Senate Rules Committee announced the investigation two days after the riot occurred.
+The Homeland Security and Governmental Affairs Committee and the Senate Rules Committee announced the investigation two days after the riot broke out.
 The months-long investigation included two hearings and committees reviewed thousands of documents, a press release said.
-Members interviewed workers from the Capitol Police and other law enforcement agencies.
+Members interviewed workers from the Capitol Police and various law enforcement agencies.

 RIOT COST TAXPAYERS AT LEAST $1.5M IN DAMAGE

-The investigation seemed to primarily focus on shortcomings pertaining to intelligence sharing, preparedness and the response time of reinforcements
+The investigation seemed to be primarily focused on shortcomings pertaining to intelligence sharing, preparedness and the response time of reinforcements.

 The issue has created a deep political fissure in Washington.
 Senate Republicans last week blocked the creation of a bipartisan panel to further investigate.
 The vote was 54-35, which was six votes shy of the 60 needed to take up the House bill.